johnadornado/Computer-Vision-Crash-Course-/README.md

 - **Testing (`face_test.py`)** the trained model
 - **Implementing real-time recognition (`face_recognition.py`)**

-This project aims to deepen my understanding of **facial recognition algorithms** and their applications in security, authentication, and smart surveillance systems.
+This project aims to deepen my understanding of **facial recognition algorithms** and their applications.